The All-Story Magazine

 The All-Story Magazine was a pulp magazine founded in 1905 and published by Frank Munsey.
 The editor was Robert H. Davis; Thomas Newell Metcalf also worked as a managing editor for the magazine.
 It was published monthly until March 1914, and then switched to a weekly schedule.
 Munsey merged it with The Cavalier, another of his pulp magazines, in May 1914, and the title changed to All-Story Cavalier Weekly for a year.
-In 1920 it was merged with Munsey's Argosy; the combined magazine was retitled Argosy All-Story Weekly.
+In 1920, it was merged with Munsey's Argosy; the combined magazine was retitled Argosy All-Story Weekly.

 Many well-known writers appeared in All-Story, including the mystery writer Mary Roberts Rinehart and the Western writer Max Brand.
-The most famous contributor to the magazine was Edgar Rice Burroughs, whose first sale, Under the Moons of Mars, appeared in All-Story in 1912.
+The magazine's most famous contributor was Edgar Rice Burroughs, whose first sale, Under the Moons of Mars, appeared in All-Story in 1912.
 This was the start of his Barsoom science fiction series set on Mars; the next three novels in the series also appeared in All-Story.
-In 1912 All-Story printed Burroughs's Tarzan of the Apes, and more stories of Tarzan followed, along with two installments of another of Burroughs's series, about Pellucidar, a land inside the Earth.
+In 1912, All-Story printed Burroughs's Tarzan of the Apes, and more stories of Tarzan followed, along with two installments of another of Burroughs's series, about Pellucidar, a land inside the Earth.
 The first appearance of Zorro, the vigilante, was in All-Story in 1919, in Johnston McCulley's novel The Curse of Capistrano.
 Many other science fiction and fantasy stories appeared over the life of the magazine.
-Starting in 1939 some of the stories from All-Story were included in Famous Fantastic Mysteries and Fantastic Novels, both of which were created as vehicles for reprints from the Munsey magazines.
+Starting in 1939, some of the stories from All-Story were included in Famous Fantastic Mysteries and Fantastic Novels, both of which were created as vehicles for reprints from the Munsey magazines.